 Join us as we search fields and fens, mountains and meadows, even your own backyard, to document the status of Vermont butterflies.

-The Vermont Butterfly Atlas is a five-year survey that is completed every 20 years to document the abundance, distribution and conservation status of butterflies across Vermont with the help of volunteer community scientists.
-It is part of a network of atlases across the Northeast, spanning from Connecticut through the Canadian Maritimes, giving us a landscape view of the butterfly fauna invaluable for conservation and a priceless snapshot for future comparisons.
+The Vermont Butterfly Atlas is a five-year survey that is completed every 20 years with the help of volunteer community scientists, who document the abundance and distribution of butterflies across Vermont.
+VBA is part of a network of atlases across the Northeast, spanning from Connecticut through the Canadian Maritimes, giving us a priceless for future comparisons and conservation.
 We are now poised to be the first state or provincial atlas to repeat a butterfly atlas 20 years later.

-We need volunteers like you to adopt atlas blocks to thoroughly survey butterflies during the atlas.
-Volunteers are asked to visit potential butterfly habitats in their adopted priority block(s) at least once per month during the growing season.
-Observers will obtain photographic and sight records of all butterflies they encounter and submit them to our e-Butterfly site for final verification.
+We need volunteers like you to survey for butterflies and contribute to the atlas.
+Adopt a priority block, and visit it at least once per month during the growing season.
+Note down and take photos of all the butterflies you see, and submit them to eButterfly for verification.